 WIMPs from the Milky Way dark matter halo could accumulate in the Sun and give rise to detectable neutrino signals.
 A WIMP scattering of a nucleon in the Sun could result in a large enough energy loss for the WIMP to fall below the escape velocity and to be gravitationally captured.
-The probability for such an interaction, which is the same underlying physics process as being searched for in direct detection experiments, depends on the WIMP nucleon scattering cross section.
+The probability of such an interaction, which is the same underlying physics process as being searched for in direct detection experiments, depends on the WIMP-nucleon scattering cross section.
 As WIMPs accumulate in the Sun they will start to annihilate at an increasing rate.
 The rate increases steadily with the number of thermalized WIMPs near the center of the Sun up to a point where it becomes equal to half the capture rate.
 At this point as many WIMPs will be captured as annihilate away; once equilibrium is established the annihilation rate is independent of the self-annihilation cross section and as such the neutrino flux from the Sun only depends on the WIMP-Proton scattering cross section.
-Equilibrium is typically established on times scales less than the age of the Sun.
-WIMP capture rather intensive to assumptions on the dark matter halo model [24, 25].
+Equilibrium is typically established on time scales less than the age of the Sun.
+WIMP capture is rather intensive to assumptions on the dark matter halo model [24, 25].
 Capture is in particular dependent on the spin-dependent WIMP-proton scattering cross section, as the Sun is primarily a proton target, making indirect bounds strongest compared to direct searches.

-IceCube data has been searched for excess neutrinos from the direction of the Sun, the observed flux was consistent with background expectations and limits on the WIMP-Nucleon scattering were derived.
+IceCube data has been searched for excess neutrinos from the direction of the Sun.
+The observed flux was consistent with the background expectations and limits on the WIMP-nucleon scattering were derived.
 The latest results compared with direct detection constraints and other indirect searches are shown in Figure 6.
-The expected neutrino flux and spectrum depends on the mix of annihilation channels, are annihilations into b-quarks and W bosons (tau below the W mass), denoted by soft and hard channel respectively
+The expected neutrino flux and spectrum depends on the annihilation channels.
+We show a few representative cases for annihilation into b-quarks and W bosons (tau below the W mass), denoted by soft and hard channel respectively